Brandywine Realty Trust (BDN) upgraded Issued by Wall Street Gurus

-Brandywine Realty Trust (NYSE:BDN) went up by 0.30% from its latest closing price compared to the recent 1-year high of $15.16.
-The company’s stock price has collected -0.88% of loss in the last five trading sessions.
+Brandywine Realty Trust (NYSE:BDN) went up by 0.50% from its latest closing price compared to the recent 1-year high of $15.16.
+The company’s stock price has collected 3.69% of gains in the last five trading sessions.
 Press Release reported on 05/18/21 that Brandywine Realty Trust Announces Common Quarterly Dividend and Confirms Second Quarter 2021 Earnings Release and Conference Call

 >> 7 Top Picks for the Post-Pandemic Economy <<